 - Breed — Some breeds seem to experience a higher rate of developing diabetes than others.
 Breeds believed to be genetically predisposed include the miniature schnauzer, standard schnauzer, poodle, Australian terrier, spitz, Bichon Frise, Samoyed, and Keeshond.

-- Other heath conditions — Cushing’s disease and pancreatitis can increase the risk of canine diabetes.
+- Other health conditions — Cushing’s disease and pancreatitis can increase the risk of canine diabetes.
 Pancreatitis is inflammation of the pancreas and pancreatic damage can impact insulin production.
 Cushing disease is also an endocrine disease and it causes the body to overproduce steroids internally, which can cause diabetes.

 - Yin, Sophia Dr. 2010 The Small Animal Veterinary Nerdbook.
 Davis, Ca: Cattledog Publishing.